 We LOVE Ucluelet and hope you feel the same.
 If you are looking for shopping malls, casinos, movies, clubs and lots of people, then this is NOT the place for you!
 However, if you are more partial to a hike in the rain forest, a walk on the beach, an adventure on the ocean or an encounter with some wild life (hopefully from the safety of a boat) then this is a dream come true.
 We are surrounded by 150,000 acres of Pacific Rim National Park Reserve, the Broken Group Islands to the South and Long Beach to the North.
 We get A LOT of rain (roughly 3,350mm a year, mostly in the space of about 6 months) which for us pluviophiles, is heaven, but if like our cats you aren't so keen on the wet stuff, make sure to bring some very good waterproofs.

 You don't happen upon Ucluelet or Tofino by accident, and the road here certainly isn't an easy journey!
 Originally built as a logging road and converted into something slightly bigger, it is a twisty, windy little road through old growth rain forest, over mountains, past lakes and out to the ocean.
-It is about a two and half hour drive from Nanaimo, the ferry terminal to Vancouver (that ferry is just under two hours) and about a four and a half hour journey from Victoria.
-Luckily for us, the road is getting some much needed TLC over the next two years, however this does mean road closures and delays, so if you are planning to drive, please check the road closure times and plan accordingly.
+It is about a two and half hour drive from Nanaimo where the ferry terminal to Vancouver is (that ferry is just under two hours), and about a four and a half hour journey from Victoria.
+Luckily for us, the road is getting some much needed TLC over the next few years, however this does mean daily road closures and delays, so if you are planning to drive, please check the road closure times and plan accordingly.

 An easier way to get here, and actually no less fun (more so if you suffer from carsickness or have limited time for a visit) is to fly.
 Flights take about 40 minutes directly from Vancouver's South Terminal to Long Beach Airport, where you can rent a car and make the easy 20 minute drive to our door.
 On a clear day, the flight is stunning, but can be a little bumpy.